Shynixn/PetBlocks/README.md

 JavaDocs: https://shynixn.github.io/PetBlocks/apidocs/

 ## Description
-Spigot plugin to use blocks as pets in minecraft.
+PetBlocks is a spigot plugin to use blocks and custom heads as pets in Minecraft.

 ## Features